fercfmsouza/Sneakers-E-commerce/README.md

 ## Example Image

-Here's an images of the application in action:
+Here's some images of the application in action:

 ![Demo desktop ](./design/desktop.png)
 ![Demo mobile](./design/mobile.png)